This article may contain compensated links. See our full disclosure here

+Want some inspiration for things to do in Sicily?
 Make no mistake.
 Sicily gets under your skin.
 The largest island in the Mediterranean is, of course, part of Italy but it has a unique character of its own.
+If you’re looking for things to see in Sicily then prepare for many choices.

 Over the centuries Sicily was occupied by many civilisations and regimes.
 The Ancient Greeks absolutely left their mark.
 At Valle dei Templi near Agrigento and Taormina, we walked through the ruins of temples and an amphitheatre that have stood the test of time and numerous natural disasters.